-7.4.1 Application Rules
+7.3.1 Application Rules

-- Step 1 Select Domain Policies \(\rightarrow\) Application Rules from the left-hand side menu (not shown). - Step 2 Select the default-trunk rule (not shown). - Step 3 Select the Clone button (not shown), and the Clone Rule window will open (not shown). - In the Clone Name field enter sip-trunk - Click Finish (not shown).
+- Step 1 Select Domain Policies → Application Rules from the left-hand side menu (not shown). - Step 2 Select the default-trunk rule (not shown). - Step 3 Select the Clone button (not shown), and the Clone Rule window will open (not shown). - In the Clone Name field enter sip-trunk - Click Finish (not shown).
 The completed Application Rule is shown below.

-7.4.2 Media Rules
+7.3.2 Media Rules

 Media Rules are used to define QOS parameters.
-Separate media rules are created for AT&T and Session Manager.
+Separate media rules are create for AT&T and Session Manager.

-7.4.2.1 Enterprise - Media Rule
+7.3.2.1 Enterprise - Media Rule

-- Step 1 Select Domain Policies → Media Rules from the left-hand side menu. - Step 2 From the Media Rules menu, select the avaya-low-med-enc rule. - Step 3 Select Clone button (not shown), and the Clone Rule window will open. - In the Clone Name field enter enterprise med rule - Click Finish.
-The newly created rule will be displayed. - Step 4 Highlight the enterprise med rule just created (not shown): - Select the Encryption tab. - Click the Edit button and the Media Encryption window will open (not shown). - Preferred Format #2: Select RTP from the drop-down. - Select the Capability Negotiation box.
+- Step 1 Select Domain Policies → Media Rules from the left-hand side menu (not shown). - Step 2 From the Media Rules menu, select the default-low-med rule. - Step 3 Select Clone button (not shown), and the Clone Rule window will open. - In the Clone Name field enter enterprise med rule - Click Finish.
+The newly created rule will be displayed. - Step 4 Highlight the att med rule just created (not shown): - Select the Media QOS tab (not shown). - Click the Edit (not shown) button and the Media QOS window will open. - Check the Media QOS Marking field is Enabled. - Select the DSCP box. - Audio: Select EF from the drop-down. - Video: Select EF from the drop-down.